camunda/camunda-modeler/docs/flags/README.md

 # Flags

-Flags allow you to control the availability certain features within the application.
+Flags allow you to control the availability of certain features within the application.

 ## Configuring Flags